 SEN’s independent simulation and modelling demonstrates that Western Australia’s South West Interconnected System (SWIS) can operate at 90%+ renewables.
 The South Australian system has recently demonstrated 100% renewables operation.

-Our modelling and associated presentations clearly illustrates the relationship between minimising Levelised Cost of Electricity (LCoE) and maximising the percentage of renewables in the energy mix.
-Whilst 100% is a worthy medium term goal, it is more important to get to the interim targets up to 90% as quickly as possible.
+Our modelling and associated presentations clearly illustrate the relationship between minimising Levelised Cost of Electricity and optimising renewables in the energy mix.
+Whilst 100% is a worthy medium term goal, it is more important to get to the interim targets up to 90% as quickly as possible whilst phasing out coal and fossil gas.

 A larger capacity, stronger, more reliable and affordable electricity grid, powered by renewable energy, allows other sectors like transport and industry to decarbonise via electrification.
 Such a grid requires vision, political will and timely, well directed investment.